SenteraLLC/geoml/README.md

 )
 ```

+### Step 5
-- **Step 5:** Make a prediction for each field and save output as a geotiff raster:
+Make a prediction for each field and save output as a geotiff raster:

 <h5 a><strong><code>predict_geoml_part2.py</code></strong></h5>